 ATLANTOAXIAL INSTABILITY

-Atlantoaxial instability (AAI) describes excessive movement between the top two bones of the neck, the atlas (C1) and the axis (C2).
-This instability can arise from congenital abnormalities, trauma, or inflammatory conditions, potentially compressing the spinal cord and causing neurological issues.
-Symptoms may include neck pain, difficulty turning the head, numbness, or even weakness in the limbs.
-Depending on the cause and severity, treatment options range from monitoring and physical therapy to surgical interventions like bone fusions.
-Early diagnosis and management are crucial to prevent potentially serious complications.
+Atlantoaxial instability (AAI) describes excessive movement between the top two bones of the neck.
+These bones are the atlas (C1) and the axis (C2).
+This instability can arise from congenital abnormalities, trauma, or inflammatory conditions.
+This condition can potentially compress the spinal cord and cause neurological issues.

 3 percent of individuals with progressive curvature may eventually experience severe problems that can include scoliosis and back pain, spinal problems, and nerve compression causing numbness, weakness, and leg pain.